Finnish forest reindeer: Evolution

 Reindeer originated in a late Pliocene North American-Beringian radiation of New World deer (Geist 1998).
 A frontoparietal skull fragment of Rangifer sp. from the Early Pleistocene of Omsk, Russia dates back to 2.1-1.8 Ma and suggests northern Eurasia as a center of reindeer origin (Bondarev et al. 2017).
 Its pedicles (antler bases), unlike modern reindeer, are inclined backward and set parallel to each other, demonstrating the primitive morphology for archaic cervids.

 Van Kolfschoten et al. (2011) reported fossils of reindeer in Europe from the early Middle Pleistocene of Germany, France, and England.
 One of the earliest fossils, an unnamed, large reindeer from Moldova"is an archaic form of reindeer that arrived in Europe during the earlier expansion of the species.
 It equals in size the modern forest North American subspecies R. t caribou and R. t. terranovae...
 Its long metapodials [carpal and tarsal bones) with narrow epiphyses indicate adaptation to the wooded landscape" (Croitor 2010).Among the later fossil reindeer forms, Cervus [Rangifer] guettardi — large, but with relatively small teeth — originated in a small Western Europe refugium and was a likely ancestor of R. fennicus.
-R. geuttardi persisted into the Holocene, with dates of 11,000 and 7,200 years ago.
+R. guettardi persisted into the Holocene, with dates of 11,000 and 7,200 years ago.
 It was apparently contemporaneous with Cervus (Rangifer) bucklandii, which was even larger than guettardi (Croitor 2018).
 All of these are relatively large, “primitive” forest forms that do not have the modern adaptations to grassland or to extreme cold of later types.